s-lindenau/AutoDeployDestroyers/README.md

 - Will consume capsules from the following inventories: vehicle trunk and main inventory (in that order, if available)
 - Will warn you if it used your last capsules (up to a lower limit).
 This gives you time to retreat and restock.
 - Custom deploy patterns, just for fun.

+#### In-game settings include
+- `Aggression factor`: determines how many destroyers are deployed depending on the enemies around the player
+- `Minimum amount of capsules remaining`: when should auto deploy stop (defaults to 20 capsules)
+- `Maximum accepted "wastage" of capsules`: if the mod should wait until you need 5 more destroyers (1 capsule) to deploy that capsule (or if 4, 3 etc. is also acceptable).
+Configured as a whole number, that defaults to 1; meaning a capsule will be deployed when 4 more destroyers are needed.
+- ... see the in-game "mod settings" menu for more!

+### Frequently Asked Questions

+#### How does this mod work / why is nothing happening?
+Check if the following steps have been made:
+- Research the new technology added by this mod
+- Create the power armor equipment unlocked by the research
+- Put the equipment in the grid of your (active) personal power armor
+- Have more than 20 destroyer capsules in your inventory (number can be changed in mod settings)
+- Engage in battle with biters; the capsules should now be launched

+#### Can the equipment be used in autonomous vehicles?
+No, this mod is centered around players controlling a character in the world.
+The equipment must be in the grid of this character's power armor.
+Vehicles with equipment grids like the Spidertron or (modded) Trains are not supported.

+If the character is driving a vehicle, this mod will continue to work with the equipment in the power armor of the player.
+In that case destroyer capsules will also be used from the inventory of the vehicle.

+#### Can this mod be used in multiplayer?
+Yes